-If you find exquisitely painful spots, use one thumb to put direct pressure there.
-Let your thumb "sink in" as you breathe deeply, and be surprised as the pain diminishes.
+If you find exquisitely painful spots, use one thumb or knuckle to put direct pressure there.
+Let your pressure "sink in" as you breathe deeply, and don't be surprised as the pain diminishes.

-There's not much you alone can do about your hiking soreness in your upper back, but you can certainly cup your shoulder in one hand and work out the sore spots, or rub your neck and lower back.
-It's amazing how much better sore muscles feel after gentle kneading.
+There's not much you alone can do about your hiking soreness in your upper back, but you can certainly cup your shoulder in one hand and work out the sore spots, or rub your neck and lower back using slow circling motions.